UNCLASSIFIED (U)

 9 FAM 402.2-2(C) (U) Residence Abroad

-(U) The term “residence” is defined in INA 101(a)(33) as the place of general abode; the place of general abode of a person means his principal, actual dwelling place in fact, without regard to intent.
-Only the following visa categories are subject to residence abroad requirements: B, F, H (except H-1), J, M, O-2, P, and Q. When adjudicating this requirement, it is essential to view the requirement within the nature of the visa classification.
+(U) The term “residence” is defined in INA 101(a)(33) as the place of general abode; the place of general abode of a person means their principal, actual dwelling place in fact, without regard to intent.
+Only the following visa categories are subject to the residence abroad requirement: B, F, H (except H-1), J, M, O-2, P, and Q. When adjudicating this requirement, it is essential to view the requirement within the context of the visa classification.
 See 9 FAM 401.1-3(E) for a more in-depth definition of residence abroad.

 9 FAM 402.2-2(D) (U) Temporary Period of Stay